root-project/root/README/ReleaseNotes/v608/index.md

 of delete of some entities at the end of the process.
 * Resolved several memory leaks.
 * Added deprecation system: when compiling against interfaces marked R__DEPRECATED, the compiler will issue a warning showing the ROOT version when the interface will be removed.
+* From this version on, building ROOT with CMake requires CMake &gt;= 3.4.3

 ## Core Libraries